 The State has entered into a number of concession arrangements with independent private sector entities.
-These private sector entities typically lease land and sometimes State works, from the State and construct an asset.
+These private sector entities typically lease land, and sometimes State works, from the State and construct an asset.
 During the concession period the operator has the right to obtain revenue from services that utilise the asset and has the obligation to supply agreed upon services including maintenance of the asset.
 At the end of the concession period the land and State works, together with the constructed facilities will be returned to the State.
 In the literature these are sometimes referred to as Build, Own, Operate, Transfer arrangements.

-Significant arrangements include the CityLink network which charges tolls to motorists during the concession period which has a nominal term of 33.5 years expiring 15 January 2034 and EastLink which will also be a tollway with a nominal term of 35 years expiring 30 November 2043.
+Significant arrangements include the City Link network which charges tolls to motorists during the concession period which has a nominal term of 33.5 years expiring 15 January 2034 and East Link which will also be a tollway with a nominal term of 35 years expiring 30 November 2043.

-There is currently no consistent or authoritative accounting guidance on the recognition or measurement of the right of the State to receive assets in the future from such concession arrangements.
-This matter is being considered by the accounting profession, in particular the International Financial Reporting Interpretations Committee (IFRIC), which is considering this matter as part of its review of accounting treatment for service concessions.
-A decision on the appropriate accounting treatment (for Australia) has been deferred until authoritative guidance is available internationally.
-Accordingly these assets are not recognised pending authoritative guidance or the development of relevant Australian accounting standards.
+There is currently no consistent or authoritative Australian accounting guidance on the recognition or measurement of the right of the State to receive assets in the future from such concession arrangements.
+The International Financial Reporting Interpretations Committee has very recently finalised an international accounting Interpretation dealing with operator (private sector) accounting for service concessions.
+Adoption of this Interpretation in Australia, and whether to extend it to the public sector, has not been addressed by the AASB.
+Accordingly these assets are not recognised pending the development of relevant Australian accounting standards.